-- Notwithstanding the requirements in Part 7 concerning heat-sensitive insulation, an insulation overlay of one or more layers is required over all flat and sloped board-type insulation, and on insulation installed on vertical surfaces, when - 1) the compressive strength of the insulation is less than 110 KPa (20 psi). - 2) the membrane is self-adhered or will be applied with a torch flame, adhesives or hot bitumen. - 3) a Conventionally Insulated System supports an overburden; these roof systems must be designed with at least one layer of adhered overlay (asphaltic overlays, moisture resistant fibreglass-faced silicon treated gypsum core overlays, high-density insulation overlays, composite or membrane-laminated overlays) capable of supporting any superimposed loads on the exposed membrane, without compression or distortion of the roof system or any one of its components (see also Part 14, 14.1.2.1 (5)). - 2) The requirement to use an insulation overlay does not apply to the field application of - 1) self-adhered membranes - 1) expressly accepted by the Guarantor for application directly on specific insulation types without the use of an overlay. - 2) expressly approved (in published literature) by the manufacturer for application directly on an insulation panel. - torch-applied membranes installed directly on mineral wool insulation treated with a thermofusible bitumen top surface.
-This exception is subject to the standards for mineral wool insulation published in Part 7 INSULATION. - 3) When an overlay board is required over mineral wool insulation, the overlay board must be a moisture resistant fibreglass-faced silicon treated gypsum core board measuring at least 12.7 mm (1/2") thick.
-See also 7.2 Materials concerning mineral wool insulation. - 4) Heat-sensitive crickets used in membrane systems applied with a torch flame or hot bitumen must be overlaid using either of the following approaches: - 1) one layer of panels,
+- Notwithstanding the requirements in Part 7 concerning heat-sensitive insulation, an insulation overlay of one or more layers is required over all flat and sloped board-type insulation, and on insulation installed on vertical surfaces, - 1) if the compressive strength of the insulation is less than 110 KPa (20 psi), - 2) if the membrane is self-adhered or will be applied with a torch flame, adhesives or hot bitumen, or - 3) if a Conventionally Insulated System supports an overburden; these roof systems must be designed with at least one layer of adhered overlay (asphaltic overlays, moisture resistant fibreglass-faced silicon treated gypsum core overlays, high-density insulation overlays, composite or membrane-laminated overlays) capable of supporting any superimposed loads on the exposed membrane, without compression or distortion of the roof system or any one of its components (see also Article 14.1.2.1). - 2) The requirement to use an insulation overlay does not apply to the field application of - 1) self-adhered membranes - 1) expressly accepted by the Guarantor for application directly on specific insulation types without the use of an overlay, or - 2) expressly approved (in published literature) by the manufacturer for application directly on an insulation panel. - 3) Heat-sensitive crickets used in membrane systems applied with a torch flame or hot bitumen must be overlaid using either - 1) one layer of panels, - 1) at least 12.5 mm (1/2") thick, - 2) offset from insulation joints by at least 300 mm (12"), and

-- 1) at least 12.5 mm (1/2") thick. - 2) offset from insulation joints by at least 300 mm (12"). - 3) continuously sealed with a flame-impervious tape along all joints with adjacent panels. - 2) two layers of panels, - 1) each at least 4.8 mm (3/16") thick. - 2) offset from each other, from the adjacent layer, and from insulation joints by at least 300 mm (12").
+- 3) continuously sealed with a flame-impervious tape along all joints with adjacent panels, or - 2) two layers of panels, - 1) each at least 4.8 mm (3/16") thick, and - 2) offset from each other, from the adjacent layer, and from insulation joints by at least 300 mm (12").